qoomon/gradle-git-versioning-plugin/README.md

 - `${version.release}`
     - like `${version}` without `-SNAPSHOT` postfix
     - e.g. '1.0.0'

+- `${dirty}`
+    - if repository has untracked files or uncommited changes this placeholder will to `-DIRTY`, otherwise it will resolve to an empty string.

 - `${value}` - Only available within property format
     - value of matching property